baoilleach/replacer/README.rst

 The URL for the webapp is https://baoilleach.github.io/replacer/.
 The landing page has a more detailed explanation with links to other resources.

-ReplacerR runs entirely in the browser (i.e. there is no backend), except for the depictions which are outsourced to CDK Depict (https://www.simolecule.com/cdkdepict/depict.html).
+ReplaceR runs entirely in the browser (i.e. there is no backend), except for the depictions which are outsourced to CDK Depict (https://www.simolecule.com/cdkdepict/depict.html).

 Run locally
 -----------